 - No slideouts

-With the ongoing issues with the Balmer charger of the Ford Transit-based Ekko and the propane cooktop, I waited for a new model that resolved these items.
+With the ongoing issues and the recall of the Balmer charger on the Ford Transit-based Ekko, as well as the propane cooktop, I waited for a new Ekko model that addressed these issues.
 The Mercedes Sprinter Ekko resolved these issues and more.
 I ordered the Ekko from an out-of-state dealership and requested that I pick it up from the Winnebago Factory Service Center.
-At the end of June, I was told that the Ekko had been delivered to the dealer.
-I worked with another salesperson and decided to cancel the first Ekko and reorder with the delivery once again scheduled for the Winnebago Factory Service Center in Forest City, Iowa.
-I plan on calling my Ekko ‘Do-Over.’
+At the end of June 2024, I was told that the Ekko had been delivered to the dealer.
+Working with another salesperson, we decided to cancel the first Ekko and reorder with the delivery.
+We once again scheduled delivery for the Winnebago Factory Service Center in Forest City, Iowa.
+The name for this Ekko is ‘Do-Over.’

 On June 19, 2024, I traveled to Forest City, IA, to inspect the Ekko.
 We stayed overnight in the campground next to the service center.
 In the morning, I brought the list of findings to the service desk.
 I was considered a walk-in customer and was provided a form to list up to 7 items for repair.
-While my list of issues exceeded 7, I could categorize most of the findings to the required 7.
-The identified problems were resolved early in the afternoon.
+Although my list of issues exceeded 7, I was able to categorize most of the findings into the required 7.
+The identified problems were resolved by early afternoon.

 As of this post, I have inspected over a dozen Ekkos, both the Ford Transit and the Mercedes Sprinter-based models.
-As an Ekko owner following Facebook Winnebago Ekko groups, I am uniquely qualified to perform detailed inspections of Winnebago Ekkos.
+I follow the Facebook Winnebago Ekko groups.
+As an Ekko owner, I am uniquely qualified to perform detailed inspections of Winnebago Ekkos.
 The inspection report for my Ekko can be found here ->